aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 truncation length can affect the security and performance of your data.

-Go to the [AWS Console for your DynamoDB table](https://us-west-2.console.aws.amazon.com/dynamodbv2/home?region=us-west-2#table?name=Exercise4_Table), take a look at your data.
+Go to the [AWS Console for your DynamoDB table](https://us-west-2.console.aws.amazon.com/dynamodbv2/home?region=us-west-2#table?name=Exercise4_Table), and take a look at your data.

-Find the `aws_dbe_b_PK1` attribute in your data, and compare the value against various items.
+Find the `aws_dbe_b_employeeEmail` attribute in your data, and compare the value against various items.
 With a beacon output length of 8 bits, the beacon can be one of 256 possible values.
-However, our table only holds a handful of item for every type (employee, ticket, etc.).
+However, our table only holds 4 different employee emails right now.
-If this is the magnitude of data we expect to be in our table over the long term, then a beacon output length of 8 means that it is likely each unique `PK1` value in our plaintext items will also have distinct `aws_dbe_b_PK1` values.
+A beacon output length of 8 means that it is likely that each of these four emails has a distinct beacon value.
 This reveals information that may not be acceptable to our threat model.

 Let's see what happens if we chose a different beacon output length.